 Caring for the health and safety of our shoppers, as well as our staff, is of critical importance to our company.
 The first core value of our company is “People Matter Always” and we want everything we do to reflect that value.
 We are making a number of changes that will allow us to serve our clients and offer you great merchandise, while operating in a safe and responsible manner.

 We are making adjustments in this season in order to provide a safe and enjoyable shopping experience both for our shoppers and our staff.

 To reduce contact, we will no longer be accepting cash or checks at our sales.
 We will only be accepting credit cards, debit cards, Apple Pay, and Google Pay.

 Face Coverings Required

-We will be limiting the number of guests in the house at one time to 40.
+We will be limiting the number of guests in the house based on the square footage of the house.
 Customers standing in line and shopping in the house will need to keep 6ft apart from other customers.

 We will be cleaning the home throughout the in-person sale.
 Common areas will be cleaned on an hourly basis.
 We know that there are folks out there who are high risk, and these new practices are meant to look out for the most vulnerable among us.